 And Arafat - what does the reference to Hudaybiya suggest about his future actions?
 It appears that he made the comparison with the Prophet Muhammad to make several points to a Muslim audience about his own actions:

-It bears noting how easily Arafat or a future Palestinian leader will find this to do-legally.
+It bears noting how easily Arafat or a future Palestinian leader will find this to do - legally.
 Arafat has already signed five complex agreements with Israel that include hundreds of pages of mind-numbing detail.
-The Oslo II agreement of 28 September 1995, for example, runs 314 pages without attachments and includes a myriad of specifics.
+The Oslo II agreement of Sep.
+28, 1995, for example, runs 314 pages without attachments and includes a myriad of specifics.
 To take just one clause: Israeli authorities have obligated themselves to help the Palestinian Authority maintain a statistical system by transferring the "estimation procedures, forms of questionnaires, manuals, coding manuals, procedures for and results of quality control measures and analysis of surveys."
 The Hudaybiya precedent implies that Arafat can choose any lapse or transgression (say, not receiving the results of quality control measures) and turn this into a casus belli for an all-out attack on the Jewish state.

 Muhammad as a Perfect Human